Symptoms of the main Delta COVID variant may differ from those of the original virus.

 In younger people, catching the Delta variety tends to be more like acquiring a “terrible cold,” according to Spector.

-“People don’t realize that and [it]hasn’t come across in the government information.
+“People aren’t aware of this, and [it]isn’t reflected in government data.
 This means that people might think they’ve just got some sort of seasonal cold, and they still go out to parties, and they might spread around to six other people,” he said in the video.